Zyxel-1/CodeGrind/README.md

-# LeetCodeQuestions
+# CodeGrind
-My attempts for LeetCode questions
+My attempts for LeetCode and HackerRank questions